telezoic/Inquisitor-Python-Wx/README.md

 ####Instructions:####

-1: Place the Inquisitor-Python-Wx folders and files in a folder on your machine.
+1: Place the Inquisitor-Python-Wx folders and files in a folder on your machine. [.gitkeep lets us load an empty folder structure - so you don't have to create it manually on your machine]

 2: Modify the following lines in InquisitorWx.py to specify your folders for i/o:

-  	vendorpath = "folder on your your machine/vendors/" csvinpath  = "folder on your your machine/input/" csvoutpath = "folder on your your machine/output/"
+  	vendorpath = "folder on your machine/vendors/"
+  	csvinpath  = "folder on your machine/input/"
+  	csvoutpath = "folder on your machine/output/"

 3: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
 Remove your EZproxy/Authentication prefix from the urls.